Skip to content

 Provide materials with font style and size appropriate to the pupil, as advised by QTVI.

 Give pupils their own copy of materials.
-Avoid sharing books or monitors so the pupil can position themselves in the best angle or distance, unless sharing is needed for social reasons.
+Avoid sharing books or monitors to ensure the pupil can position themselves in the best angle or distance, unless sharing is needed for social reasons.

 Where enlargement is needed use A4 paper.
 Print landscape if the level of enlargement makes it more manageable.
 Number pages in the same place on the sheets.